MakamuEvans/PesapalJoomlaExtension/README.md

 ## Getting Started

-This is a Demo project and thuswill solely rely on Pesapal Demo API end-points
+This is a Demo project and thus will solely rely on Pesapal Demo API end-points

 ### Prerequisites

 ```
-1. Demo Pesapal account.  //https:www.demo.pesapal.com
+1. Demo Pesapal account at https://www.demo.pesapal.com
-2. Complete Joomla Installation with a running server
+2. Complete Joomla-Core Installation with a running server
 ```

 ### Installing